Refer someone to Grow for Life

 Grow for Life gardening sessions provide a gentle therapeutic intervention for people affected by low confidence, depression, anxiety or isolation.

-Where possible Grow for Life supports trainees to move on to do work-focused gardening work.
+Where possible Grow for Life supports new gardeners to move on to do work-focused gardening work.
 In fact, Grow for Life gardening sessions routinely act as a catalyst for progressing onto volunteering, work-experience, study, paid work or other meaningful activity.
-This is because trainees are empowered with a restored sense of purpose and motivation, whilst equipped with increased confidence, better social and communication skills and improved wellbeing and mental health.
+This is because gardeners are empowered with a restored sense of purpose and motivation, whilst equipped with increased confidence, better social and communication skills and improved wellbeing and mental health.